filyp/yourtube/README.md

 - Now we divide this graph into clusters (groups of videos around common theme).
 For example we can have a  `folk rock` cluster, or a `science podcasts` cluster or a `travel vlogs` cluster.
 - Small clusters are a part of larger clusters.
 For example `folk rock` and `boomer rock` are inside of `rock` cluster, and `rock` is inside `music`.
 - This forms a tree, with big branches (like `music`), splitting into smaller and smaller branches and twigs.
-- Now, to choose what to watch you can at the trunk, and "climb" this tree, by choosing which branch to go into.
+- Now, to choose what to watch you can start at the trunk, and "climb" this tree, by choosing which branch to go into.
-- Note, that some clusters are too big to be clearly labeled, but by looking at the videos in them, you can usually get a general idea about what a cluser is about.
+- Note, that some clusters are too big to be clearly labeled, but by looking at the videos in them, you can usually get a general idea about this cluster's theme.
 </details>

 <details>